-Learn NABITA’s various tools to perform violence risk assessments: SIVRA-35, ERIS, and Looking Glass.
+Learn NABITA’s various tools to perform violence risk assessments: NABITA Risk Rubric, Looking Glass, and SIVRA-35.

 Through the use of case studies and demonstration training videos, attendees in this course will learn how to conduct violence risk assessments.
 Violence risk assessments (VRAs) are non-clinical assessments designed to better understand an individual’s likelihood of engaging in violence or harm.
 Violence risk assessment is a broad term used to assess any potential violence or danger, regardless of the presence of a vague, conditional, or direct threat.
 These assessments are performed by either clinical or non-clinical staff, who have been trained to conduct such an assessment.
 The assessor uses techniques to examine risk by asking contextual questions about the nature of the threat and risk, using computer-aided models, and assessing overall risk and protective factors used to determine a level of potential dangerousness.